justncodes/Whiteout-Survival-Discord-Bot/README.md

+# EDIT: THIS CODE IS OUTDATED, DO NOT USE.
+# SEE https://github.com/whiteout-project/bot/tree/main for the latest version of code!

 # Applying the CAPTCHA Solver Patch

 This guide explains how to manually update your existing bot installation to include the new automatic CAPTCHA solving feature for gift code redemption.